Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 ---
-title: The story behind SciPy's first shared library
+title: "lib_sf_error_state: SciPy's first shared library"
 authors: [albert-steppi]
 published: December 4, 2024
 description: The story of the first shared library to make it into the world of low level code that lies beneath SciPy's surface.